rudimentary/Code-Samples/README.md

 motor.c & motor.h interfaced two ST L6470 dSPIN stepper motor drivers to the target. magnet.c & magnet.h interfaced a FET that controlled an electromagnet to the target. main.c interfaced a TI CC1121 RF tranceiver to the target.

+# License Information

+This code is not to be used or reproduced by another individual/entity without the express permission of the original author(s).
+This notice must be included with any code that is reproduced.